AndreiMoraru123/imu/README.md

 ## Data fusion solution for IMU sensors in MATLAB

 Run `ArduinoQuaternion.m` first to get the biases (sensors have run-to-run biases).
-Then run `StateOfTheArtComparison.m` and see the difference between this solution and MATLAB's own imufilter implementation.
+Then run `StateOfTheArtComparison.m` to see the differences between this solution and MATLAB's own `imufilter` implementation.

 # Harware Config: Arduino Nano 3 + MPU-6050 (accel & gyro)